Updated

 Is Synthesia free to use?

-Yes, Synthesia has a free plan that gives you 1,200 credits per month — roughly 10 minutes of video.
+Yes, Synthesia has a free plan with a small monthly video allowance for evaluation.
 You get 9 pre-built avatars, 1080p output, and 1 editor seat.
-The catch is a Synthesia watermark on all free-tier videos, so it’s only suitable for testing and internal use.
+The catch is a Synthesia watermark on every free-tier video, so it’s only suitable for testing and internal use.
 For professional, watermark-free videos, you’ll need at least the Starter plan at $18/month (annual billing).
-The free tier is genuinely useful for evaluating whether AI video fits your workflow before committing.
+The free tier is genuinely useful for evaluating whether AI video fits your workflow before committing — check Synthesia’s pricing page for the current minute allowance, as it changes periodically.

 How much does Synthesia actually cost per video?

 On the Creator plan ($64/month annual), you get roughly 30 minutes of video per month.
 That works out to about $2-3 per finished minute — dramatically cheaper than traditional video production ($50-200/minute with editors and presenters).
-But the credit system means costs vary: longer videos, higher-quality settings, and custom avatars consume more credits.
-A typical 3-minute explainer video on Creator plan costs roughly $6-9.
+Synthesia bills by a monthly video-minute allowance, and unused minutes don’t roll over.
+A typical 3-minute explainer video on the Creator plan costs roughly $6-9 of your allowance.
 The Starter plan ($18/month) gives about 10 minutes per month, so each minute costs closer to $1.80.
-The real expense comes if you want a personal avatar clone — that’s an additional $1,000/year even on paid plans.
+The real extra expense comes if you want a premium Studio Avatar clone — that’s an additional ~$1,000/year on top of your plan.

 Do Synthesia’s AI avatars look realistic?

-At a glance, yes.
-From a distance or in a thumbnail, Synthesia’s 240+ avatars look professional and polished — modeled on real, consenting actors rather than AI-generated faces.
-But watch closely and you’ll notice: lip-sync drifts after 90 seconds, eye movements are mechanical, hand gestures repeat in loops, and the avatar freezes unnaturally during script pauses.
+At a glance, yes — and more so since the 2026 Express-2 engine.
+Synthesia’s 230+ avatars are modeled on real, consenting actors rather than AI-generated faces, and Express-2 adds natural hand and full-body gestures, tighter lip-sync, and full-HD output of any length.
+But watch closely and you’ll still notice the tells: micro-expressions and gaze aren’t fully human, directed emotion is limited, and realism varies by avatar and accent.
 For training videos, onboarding content, and internal communications, the quality is more than adequate — viewers focus on the information, not the delivery.
-For marketing videos where emotional connection drives conversions, the uncanny valley effect is a real limitation.
+For marketing videos where emotional connection drives conversions, there’s still a faint uncanny-valley effect.
 Compare it to ElevenLabs for voice-only content if avatar quality concerns you.

 How does Synthesia compare to HeyGen?

 HeyGen is Synthesia’s closest competitor.
-HeyGen edges ahead on avatar realism — slightly better lip-sync, more natural eye movements, and a wider emotional range.
-Synthesia wins on language support (160+ vs HeyGen’s ~40), generation speed, and template variety.
-Pricing is comparable: HeyGen’s Creator plan is $24/month vs Synthesia’s $18/month (Starter).
+HeyGen has historically edged ahead on avatar realism — slightly better lip-sync, more natural eye movements, and a wider emotional range — though Synthesia’s Express-2 engine has closed much of that gap with full-body co-speech gestures.
+Synthesia wins on language breadth (140+ languages), generation speed, and template variety.
+Pricing is in a similar range; check both vendors’ current plans, since rates shift.
 For multilingual teams or high-volume training content, Synthesia is the better choice.
 For marketing videos where avatar quality matters most, HeyGen is worth evaluating.
 Both tools have free tiers, so test both with your actual use case before deciding.

 Can I create a custom avatar of myself on Synthesia?

-Yes, but it costs extra.
-Synthesia’s Studio Express feature lets you create a digital clone of yourself — but it’s an additional $1,000/year even on the Creator plan.
+Yes, but the highest-quality option costs extra.
+Paid plans include a few “Personal Avatar” slots you can record yourself, while Synthesia’s premium Studio Avatar is a separate add-on at roughly $1,000/year even on the Creator plan.
 The process requires you to record yourself following specific instructions (clear speech, neutral background, multiple angles).
 The resulting avatar can speak any language and deliver any script in your likeness.
-Quality is decent for professional presentations but noticeably AI when compared to actual video footage of you.
-Unless personal branding is central to your video strategy, the 240+ stock avatars are more cost-effective and often look more polished than custom clones.
+Quality is decent for professional presentations but still noticeably AI when compared to actual video footage of you.
+Unless personal branding is central to your video strategy, the 230+ stock avatars are more cost-effective and often look more polished than custom clones.

 Pricing and features may change — check synthesia.io for the latest details.